 Across the nation, watershed projects provide an estimated annual benefit of $2.2 billion in reduced flooding and erosion damages, and improved wildlife habitat, recreation, and water supply for an estimated 47 million people.
 These projects provide additional benefits, such as improved water quality through sediment and erosion control.
 Watershed rehabilitation projects also can create rural economic growth and job opportunities.

 In addition to dam rehabilitation assistance, NRCS maintains a robust dam safety program.NRCS GeoObserver for Dams is a geospatial dam monitoring tool that helps NRCS engineers keep up-to-date information for the National Inventory of Dams.
 NRCS DamWatch provides NRCS engineers and local project sponsors with web-based monitoring of dams during rainfall, snowmelt, or seismic events.

 The Watershed Rehabilitation Program allows sponsors to create new, or add to, existing water supplies.
 More than 80 rehabilitation projects being planned may include increases in water storage capacity.
 Once built, these projects would protect the lives and property of more than 119,000 people and boost resilience to climate change.

 Video: NRCS–Using new technology to keep dams safe | U.S. Engineering Solutions

 The NRCS has put together a video on how they are using DamWatch to assist in monitoring 12,000 dams across 47 U.S. states and Puerto Rico.
-Hosted by Larry Caldwell, formerly with NRCS, now with the Oklahoma Conservation Commission.
+The video is hosted by Larry Caldwell, formerly with NRCS but now with the Oklahoma Conservation Commission.

 NRCS and Project Sponsors